-These grants are available to freelancers from any nationality, working in a variety of media formats, across the world.
+These grants are available to freelancers from any nationality, working in a variety of media formats, around the world.

-The annual Inge Morath Award, established by the members of Magnum Photos, is given to a woman photographer aged under thirty years to assist in the completion of a long term documentary project.
-The winner and finalists are selected by the photographer members of Magnum Photos and a representative of the Morath Estate at the Magnum annual meeting.
+The annual Inge Morath Award, established by the members of Magnum Photos, is given to a woman photographer under 30 years old to assist in the completion of a long-term documentary project.

 Deadline: Late autumn

 This Project offers one grant of $25,000 to support photographic projects that tell the other half of the story of conflict – the story of what it takes for individuals to learn to live again, to rebuild destroyed lives and homes, to restore civil societies, to address the lingering wounds of war while struggling to create new avenues for peace.
-Proposals may relate to the aftermath of numerous kinds of conflict, not just international wars – the conflict may have been at the community level, e.g. violence between rural ethnic groups or an urban riot in an industrialised country.
+Proposals may relate to the aftermath of numerous kinds of conflict, not just wars; for example, the conflict may have been at the community level, as in violence between rural ethnic groups or an urban riot in an industrialised country.

 Deadline: x3 annually

-The US-based Fund for Investigative Journalism meet three-four times a year to offer grants to journalists to help support their projects.
+The US-based Fund for Investigative Journalism meet three to four times a year to offer grants to journalists to help support their projects.
 Funded projects can be on national or international issues, and applicants can apply from anywhere in the world, although their proposed project must be written in English.
 The maximum grant is $10,000.
 Grants cover out-of-pocket expenses such as travel, document collection and equipment rental.
-The Fund also considers requests for small stipends, as part of the budget.
+The Fund also considers requests for small stipends as part of the budget.

 Deadline: Rolling basis

 Freelancers interested in covering stories with an environmental focus should take a look at Mongabay’s Special Reporting Initiatives.
-Every 2-3 months, they announce a new “special reporting initiative” offering a $15,000 honoriaum and up to $5,000 for reporting, travel and research costs on a specific topic.
-Each successful project will then be published on the Mongabay website under a Creative Commons license.
+Every two to three months, they announce a new “special reporting initiative” offering a $15,000 honoriaum and up to $5,000 for reporting, travel and research costs on a specific topic.
+Each successful project is published on the Mongabay website under a Creative Commons license.